deeecent/decentpoems/README.md

 The poem immediately goes into a Dutch Auction (also handled by the smart contract) which will allow anyone who loves it to buy it.
 This will generate an NFT that can now be traded.

-Cherry on the cake?
-All the revenue (from minting and from the royalties) are equally split among the authors, by means o 0xSplit.
+Cherry on the cake: all the revenue (from minting and from the trades royalties) are equally split among the authors, by means o 0xSplit.

 Everything is 100% on chain, based on Polygon.
 So the system could in principle live forever.